Christian Brothers College, Cork: Recent development

 Marking the centenary in 1988, the college moved from its original site to a new location, one hundred metres away, atop Sidney Hill.
+A private, non-profit fund was established to build the new premises, in May 1986.
+The patron of the fund was Peter Barry TD (Minister for Foreign Affairs), and the chairman of the fund was Hugh Coveney TD, also president of the school's Past Pupils' Union that year.
+The new project was designed by Brian Wain, also a past pupil.

 In 1994, the school appointed its first lay principal, Dr. Laurence Jordan, who held the position until 2018.
-In the same period (1996-1998) modernisation works took place on the sports facilities at Lansdowne, and an extension to the college complex itself included improved dining facilities and the creation of a complex for sixth year students.
 By 2008, the school's annual fees were €3,100 for first year and €2,850 for subsequent years.
+As of 2023, it was the most expensive day school in County Cork.

-Though the Christian Brothers retain a presence on the Board of Management, as Trustees, CBC is now staffed entirely by lay teachers, and is recognised as one of Ireland's leading educational establishments at secondary level.
-In the 2016 Sunday Times Schools League Table, CBC was listed 13th among the country's top boys schools.
+Though the Christian Brothers retain a presence on the board of management, as trustees, CBC is now staffed entirely by lay teachers, and is recognised as one of Ireland's leading educational establishments at secondary level.
+In addition to its board of management, it is under the stewardship of the Edmund Rice Schools' Trust.

-As of January 2019, CBC had over 1000 students in the college, with over 900 at Secondary Level, and approximately 150 at Primary Level in the Preparatory School.
-The principal of the college (both secondary and preparatory) is Mr. David Lordon.
+As of January 2019, CBC had over 1000 students in the college, with over 900 at Secondary Level, and approximately 150 at primary level in the preparatory school.
+The principal of the college (both secondary and preparatory) is David Lordon.

+In January 2020, the school was granted permission for the development of a new €12.5m school building alongside Sidney Hill.
+In an appeal to An Bord Pleanála, a local business man objected to the building.
+While planning permission was granted for the proposed development in 2020, a review by the board of management and the Edmund Rice Schools' Trust deemed it to be not commercially viable and cancelled the project.